BugHall_001.webp

 A Complete Gallery Glow-up

 If any area needed a transformation, it was the museum’s Invertebrate Zoology hallway.
-“Bug Hall” had long been overlooked—a dimly lit corridor with blank gray walls and a few sad display cases with gray backgrounds.
-What it offered was a blank canvas for an exciting new gallery.
+“Bug Hall” had long been overlooked—a dimly lit corridor with gray walls and a few tired display cases.
+This unremarkable space offered a blank canvas for an exciting new gallery.

 As a new creative narrative was being written to celebrate the world of bugs, I developed a bold new art direction for the space.
 Big images, friendly typography, and a colorful wall pattern inspired by insect wings were combined to bring a fresh energy to the hall.
 Once this pattern was painted on the walls and illuminated with a new lighting system, the vivid colors reflected across the polished granite floor like stained glass.
 Together, these elements transformed the forgotten hallway into a vibrant cathedral of critters—a tribute to the beauty and complexity of the invertebrate world.